forumone/gesso/js/README.md

 By default, the script is applied to a menu with the class `menu--main`.
 To use a different class, change the query selector in `primary-menu.es6.js`.

+The primary menu script does NOT work with menu items whose link is set to `<nolink>` since that would create a `<span>` tag instead of a focusable element.
+If you need to create a non-linked menu item within your menu, use `route:<button>` instead of `<nolink>` in the link field.

 ## Mobile Menu

 The styles for the overall mobile menu component are in